grdi-amr/vmr-bioinformatics-pipeline-nf/README.md

 <<<<<<< HEAD
-# MOB-RGI-NF
+# VMR-BIOINFORMATICS-PIPELINE-NF

-A NextFlow pipeline to identify antimicrobial genes and plasmids from genomic sequence data

-## Introduction

-Plasmids are mobile genetic elements, and are often significant carriers of antimicrobial resistance genes.
-MOB-suite is a tool that is used to reconstruct and type plasmid sequences from whole genome sequence data.
-However, it does not identify AMR elements on identified plasmid sequences.
-The Resistance Gene Identifier (RGI) is a suite of tools that uses the Comprehensive Antimicrobial Database (CARD) to identify AMR determinants from whole genome sequence data.
-This pipeline serves as the union of these two tools, and therefore allows for the identification of AMR determinants present on mobile genetic elements from a given set of whole genome sequence data.
+A nextflow pipeline for bioinformatics analysis from the GRDI-AMR2 data.

 ## Overview

 The nextflow script `download_databases.nf` is used to download the databases used by RGI and MOB-suite (if needed).

-The nextflow script `pipeline.nf` runs both tools on a provided set of sequences.
+The nextflow script `pipeline.nf` runs starAMR, RGI, Mobsuite and Abricate.
 Both RGI and MOB-suite output their results in the form of tabular files.
 These results are merged, associating each detected AMR determinant with MOB-suite's results.
 This enables the user to identify if the AMR determinants are present on the chromosome, or on a plasmid.
 If multiple samples are passed to the program, the results will be collated into a single table.
+StarAMR will identify MLST

 ## Installation